Frequently Asked Questions

 Shorter safaris — including 1‑ to 3‑day options — are also available and work well if you’re focusing on a single park or have limited time.

 Yes.
-Zanzibar is a semi-autonomous archipelago that is part of the United Republic of Tanzania and lies off the mainland coast.
+Zanzibar is a semi-autonomous archipelago that is part of the United Republic of Tanzania and lies just off the mainland coast.

 Why Book with Us?